 - Make sure that the waste tank is secured with the safety catch.
 Shut the access door and lock it. - Run water into the bowl by pressing the flush knob briefly or open the valve blade by turning the handle anti-clockwise.
-Your Thetford toilet is now ready for use.

-closed) by turning the handle anticlockwise.
+Your Thetford toilet is now ready for use. - 8.
+After use, open the valve blade (if still closed) by turning the handle anticlockwise.
 Flush the toilet by pressing the flush knob for several seconds.
 Close the valve blade after use.